filamentphp/filament/packages/forms/docs/03-fields.md

     ])
 ```

+We recommend that you store repeater data with a `JSON` column in your database.
+Additionally, if you're using Eloquent, make sure that column has an `array` cast.

 As evident in the above example, the component schema can be defined within the `schema()` method of the component:

 ```php